siggslab/team-docs/storage_policy_wolfpack.md

 # Storage policy on Garvan's Wolfpack

 We have a temporary storage repo on Wolfpack located at `/share/ScratchGeneral/GenomicMedicine`.
-We're requesting specific permissions for all files and folders in this repo, including full authority for the owner and the group `g_genomic_medicine`, but no access for any other users.
+We want to ensure that the proper access rights are set for all files and directories in this repository, giving the owner and group g_genomic_medicine complete control, while limiting all other users to read-only access.
 <br><br>

 ### Permissions